Pravasi Bharatiya Divas 2021: Theme, History, Significance and Key Facts

 Some interesting facts about PBD or NRI Day

-- No doubt PBD play a huge role to the development of India.
+- No doubt PBD plays a huge role in the development of India.
 Because Diaspora Indians will share their knowledge and experiences that they have gained from other countries.

 - Usually, the Chief Host of the PBD is a Foreigner.

 - With a specific theme, PBD is celebrated by the Union Government.